lowRISC/opentitan/hw/ip/lc_ctrl/doc/lc_ctrl_otp_accessibility.md

 <td>no</td>
 <td>no</td>
 <td>yes</td>
 <td rowspan="2">Advanced only by HW.
-Not that these two items are exposed in decoded form in the life cycle controller CSRs.</td>
+Note that these two items are exposed in decoded form in the life cycle controller CSRs.</td>
 </tr>
 <tr>
 <td>LC_TRANSITION_CNT</td>